My name is Samira Hamdani

 Your favourite activities in Geneva?

 Don’t they say that the simple things are the best?
 I like to walk for an hour, whether it is in the Geneva countryside or by the lake or the Rhône.
 The whole canton is fully signposted in terms of hiking (walking time & direction), it’s fantastic!
 I also like to wander in museums on Sundays which offer exhibitions worthy of a huge city!
 As a good epicurean, I also roam the streets to discover new culinary delights, and believe me, I’ve rarely seen such a dynamic city from this point of view!
-Finally, I also like to stroll along the lake shore.
-I take a book and sit on a rock or order a lemonade on one of the many terraces, like the Paradis.
+Finally, I take a book and sit on a rock or order a lemonade on one of the many terraces, like the Paradis.

 Your secret places to enjoy Geneva?